-2. CPD SYSTEM FOR FORENSIC ANTHROPOLOGY
+3. CPD SYSTEM FOR FORENSIC AND EXPERT SOCIAL ANTHROPOLOGY

-Forensic Anthropology has devised a simple yet comprehensive CPD system, designed to be achievable across the various practitioner levels and different practitioner backgrounds (academic, museum/public sector based or fulltime professional practice).
+The RAI has devised a simple yet comprehensive CPD system for Forensic and Expert Social Anthropology, designed to be achievable across the various practitioner levels and different practitioner backgrounds (academic, museum/public sector based or fulltime professional practice).
 The scheme is designed to encourage practitioner development through the three practitioner levels adopted by the RAI.
-It is also designed to be fit for purpose in terms of addressing the requirements of a CPD system as a means of demonstrating competence as suggested by Skills for Justice of England and Wales.
+It is also designed to be fit for purpose in terms of addressing the requirements of a CPD system as a means of demonstrating competence as suggested by Skills for Justice and the Forensic Science Regulator.

-The proposed CPD system is not a points based system, rather practitioners are required to present a 5 year professional development plan on registration onto the scheme and maintain a continuous record (portfolio) of their professional development against this plan.
+The proposed CPD system is not a points-based system, rather practitioners are required to present a five-year professional development plan on registration onto the scheme and maintain a continuous record (portfolio) of their professional development against this plan.
 Practitioners may, if they wish, produce an annual audit of their CPD activities and this can be tracked against their development plan as part of their normal internal annual review process (if applicable).
-This is aimed at facilitating and encouraging short and medium term career development planning.
+This is aimed at facilitating and encouraging short- and medium-term career development planning.

-2.1 REQUIREMENTS
+3.1.
+REQUIREMENTS

 There are two tiers of CPD activity designated as Level 1 and Level 2.
-These activities are separated to reflect the different skills levels expected with differing levels of practitioners.
-The activities within each grouping have been designed to ensure that the exercise is achievable by the relevant practitioners irrespective of their working environment (police force, academic, forensic science provider etc.) over the 5 year period.
-Practitioners will be expected to submit proof that they have achieved the designated number of activities dependent upon their practitioner level during the 5 year CPD period.
+These activities are separated to reflect the different skill levels expected with differing levels of practitioners.
+The activities within each grouping have been designed to ensure that the exercise is achievable by the relevant practitioners irrespective of their working environment (police force, academic, forensic science provider etc.) over the five-year period.
+Practitioners will be expected to submit proof that they have achieved the designated number of activities dependent upon their practitioner level during the five-year CPD period.

-Each of the three practitioner levels have a different number of designated Level 1 and level 2 CPD activities on a sliding scale designed to allow individual practitioners freedom of choice of activity, thus reflecting and acknowledging the different work environments within the profession.
-Each activity from each level will only be counted once within each 5 year CPD period.
-Activities must be spread across the 5 year period (for example undertaking courses on an annual basis rather than in the same year).
+Each of the three practitioner levels have a different number of designated Level 1 and Level 2 CPD activities on a sliding scale designed to allow individual practitioners freedom of choice of activity, thus reflecting and acknowledging the different work environments within the profession.
+Each activity from each level will only be counted once within each five-year CPD period.
+Activities must be spread across the five-year period (for example undertaking courses on an annual basis rather than in the same year).

-2.2 CPD ACTIVITIES AND REQUIREMENTS
+3.2.
+CPD ACTIVITIES AND REQUIREMENTS